How to search on Twitter/X for images and videos?

 3. Choose Advanced search → set dates/likes.

-4. Apply and tap Photos or Videos.
+4. Apply and tap the Media tab.

 Example: